Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 - **Plugin system**: Extensible architecture allows custom build steps which we use to copy blog files, generate manifests, and process 404.html for GitHub Pages
 - **Modern tooling**: Works seamlessly with modern JavaScript features and ES modules

-For the blog, Vite handles the entire _build pipeline_: serving the SPA during development, compiling TypeScript code, copying markdown files to the `/dist` directory, generating the blog manifest, and configuring the base path for GitHub Pages deployment.
+For this blog, Vite handles the entire _build pipeline_: serving the SPA during development, compiling TypeScript code, copying markdown files to the `/dist` directory, generating the blog manifest, and configuring the base path for GitHub Pages deployment.

 ### Why Cursor